-The work of Francesco De Prezzo spans different media, such as painting, to installations and architectural interventions.
+Francesco De Prezzo’s work spans different media, such as painting, to installations and architectural interventions.
+His practice is connected by an interrogation of the formal language of the representation in its

-His practice across all these forms is connected by an interrogation of the formal language of the representation, at its most familiar in the theme of the monochrome, which in painting theory is seen as a radical rejection of the principles of representation.
-One of fundamental concerns of his work is in the relationship between image and meaning, object and content.
+most familiar theme of monochrome; in painting theory, it is seen as a radical rejection of representation principles.
+One of his work’s fundamental concerns is the relationship between image and meaning, object and content.

 (…) “In its most literal sense, the term representation acquires the meaning of re-presentation – that is, making something present again.

 The title of the show “Represent” refers to both the act of representing and content of the representative action itself, the image that becomes object in order to be communicated.

-Francesco De Prezzo’s works copy elements from reality, borrowed by the surrounding environment and portions of its studio.
+Francesco De Prezzo’s works copy elements from reality, borrowed by the studio’s surrounding environment and portions.

 His subjects pass onto the canvas, giving life to faithful reproductions.
-His works reflect on the spatial relation between the real and the reproduced, as well as between the observer and the observed.
+His works reflect on the spatial relation between the real and the reproduced and between the observer and the observed.

 After this first phase comes a covering action, through which the images resolve their authenticity in the process of self-negation.
 Thick layers of white polish or solvent applied on the finished forms wipe away most

-The big uniform layers of color that overwrite the preexisting image transform the canvas into an open space full of possibilities, where nothing seems to undermine the circumstances of change.
+The big uniform layers of color that overwrite the preexisting image transform the canvas into an open space full of possibilities, where nothing seems to undermine the circumstances of the change.

 De Prezzo rethinks the relation between space and dimension and raises questions on the dynamics of images fruition, giving them a new interpretation.